roots/docs/trellis/ssl.md

 #### Multiple servers

 Trellis' LE integration is designed by default for a single server.
-If you have multiple web servers behind a load balancer, you will *not* want this role/process running on all of them since it would generate different private and account keys for each one.
+If you have multiple web servers behind a load balancer, you will *not- want this role/process running on all of them since it would generate different private and account keys for each one.

 This process is beyond the scope of the documentation right now.
 However, there are two variables which help for this process:

-* `letsencrypt_account_key_source_content`
+- `letsencrypt_account_key_source_content`
-* `letsencrypt_account_key_source_file`
+- `letsencrypt_account_key_source_file`

 You can use either of these to manually define an account key's contents or file.
 If one of these is set, it will be used and none will be automatically generated.